More about ABB India Limited

 |---|---|

-ABB India Limited's negative gross and operating margins suggest that the company is currently facing financial difficulties, as it is unable to cover production and operational costs.
-This could result in significant losses if not addressed.
+ABB's negative gross and operating margins indicate that the company is unprofitable, struggling to cover its production and operational costs.
+This reflects potential weaknesses in cost management or declining sales performance.

-With ABB's forward EPS higher than its trailing EPS, the company is expected to be more profitable in the current financial year.
-This signals confidence in ABB's growth potential, as improved earnings are forecasted compared to the prior year's performance.
+ABB's forward EPS surpasses its trailing EPS, indicating that the company is expected to be more profitable in the current financial year.
+This reflects growing confidence in ABB's earnings potential, suggesting stronger financial performance compared to the previous year.

 Price projections: